-I’m volunteer writer at a local hospital.
-Basically what I do as volunteer is I work with hospice patients by writing down their stories.
-I write anything from essays, to letters to their family, to life lessons they’d like to pass on to their kids and grandkids.
+I’m a volunteer writer at a local hospital.
+I work with hospice patients by writing down their stories.
+I write anything from essays to letters to their family, to life lessons they’d like to pass on to their kids and grandkids.

-People go into hospice everyday, but with the amount of paperwork and other things on people’s mind, they rarely ask for me.
+People go into hospice every day, but with the amount of paperwork and other things on people’s minds, they rarely ask for me.

 I haven’t been doing this for very long, only a couple of months now.
 The other day I got my first assignment.
-My director called and said that there was a gentleman who lived in the same area that I worked in and could I call him?
+My director called and said that there was a gentleman who lived in the same area that I worked in and could I call him.
 She said that he has pancreatic cancer and probably wasn’t going to make it too long.
 Then she said, “He has a son in prison and I think he wants you to write him a letter.”
-She knew I had worked in Corrections.
+She knew I had worked for the Department of Corrections.

 So I left the family alone and after two days, my first patient died.
 When my director called to give me the news, I tried to explain myself, “Well I called.
 Twice.
 I mean the lady didn’t call me back.
 So I called again and then she said she’d call me if they needed me, but she never called back.”